dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 1 Lurie.md

 $$

 This is actually the order of the Weil group of the exceptional Lie group $E_8$, i.e. $\abs{W(E_8)}$.
 This appears as the symmetries of a certain quadratic over $\ZZ$ -- namely the form associated to the root lattice of $E_8$.
 So we have one form that gives exactly the RHS of the mass formula, which tells us that there can only be one term on the LHS, and thus there is a unique unimodular form in 8 variables.

+You can get other information from this formula -- for example, if the RHS is large, note that the LHS contains summands all of which are less than 1, so there have to be many (many!) terms.